Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 A modular approach to the Advanced Clinical Track (CA-3) has been developed with specific curricular objectives for advanced topics in clinical management or perioperative consultative practice.
 Residents may choose to focus on areas of interest and continue to develop their expertise in such areas as regional anesthesia, 3-D transesophageal echocardiography, pediatrics and obstetric anesthesia.

-The formal didactic program begins in September of each year and runs through the first part of June.
-Scheduled conferences are held every weekday morning at West Penn Hospital and in the afternoons at Allegheny General Hospital.
+The formal didactic program begins in September of each year and runs through June.
 The format of these conferences includes basic science lectures, problem-based learning discussions, key-word review, and written board question and mock oral board question reviews.

 Monthly journal clubs, a guest lecture series, resident research projects, and attendance at local and national conferences all complement the daily conference program.
 Specialty didactic sessions complement the Obstetrics, Cardiac, Transesophageal Echocardiography, and Post Anesthesia Care Unit rotations.

 Our Didactic Lecture Series is based on the Current Content Outline of the In-Training Council of the American Board of Anesthesiology (ABA) and the American Society of Anesthesiologists (ASA).
 It is structured to provide a systematic approach to the basic sciences and clinical anesthetic management, so that all aspects of the ABA written exam are covered over a 3-year period.
 The lecture series runs in parallel at West Penn Hospital and Allegheny General Hospital.